Understanding Eviction Notices in Mississippi

 Step 4: The Judge Issues an Opinion

 The judge will either enter a judgment in favor of the landlord or dismiss the case.
-The judge’s decision may be made at the hearing, or it can be made a few days or weeks afterward.
+The judge’s decision may be made at the hearing or a few days or weeks afterward.

 Step 5: Remove the Tenant From the Property